addyosmani/backbone-fundamentals/README.md

 #Backbone.js Fundamentals:
 How to write modular JavaScript apps for desktop and mobile

-A work-in-progress by [Addy Osmani](http://twitter.com/addyosmani) released for free under a [CC](http://creativecommons.org/licenses/by-nc-sa/3.0/)-license.
-My extended thanks to [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their tweaks and contributions.
+A work-in-progress book by [Addy Osmani](http://twitter.com/addyosmani) released for free under a [CC](http://creativecommons.org/licenses/by-nc-sa/3.0/)-license.
+My extended thanks to [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their assistance tweaking the project.

 ##Index